nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Grade must be a number between `0 and 100`, inclusive of `0 and 100`.

 Examples:
-- `assign 1 80` will assign the first student on the Student Page the grade of 80.
+- `assign 1 78` will assign the first student on the Student Page the grade of 78.
+- `assign 3 0` will assign the third student on the Studet Page the grade of 0.

 [Back to list of commands](#commands)